GussyFinkNottle/amen-calculator/README.md

 \lambda-calculus.
 They satisfy interesting algebraic laws, slightly weaker than the arithmetic of the same operations on transfinite ordinals (except 1^a = 1 and 0*a = 0.)
 One can take them as a basis for Turing-complete computation.
-An (bracket-)abstraction operation is defined, based on "logarithmic" ideas due to Boehm.
+A (bracket-)abstraction operation is defined, based on "logarithmic" ideas due to Boehm.

 The program evaluates arithmetical expressions built out of the 4 constants